Skip to content

 systemctl restart sshd

-On EL-based systems (like CentOS), the daemon is called sshd, while on debian and derivatives, it’s called ssh.
+On EL-based systems (like CentOS), the daemon is called sshd, while on Debian and derivatives, it’s called ssh.

 Now, if your server is based on the Red Hat family (such as CentOS, CentOS Stream, Fedora, AlmaLinux, Rocky Linux), you need to “relabel” SELinux security with the command touch /.autorelabel.
 If your server is based on the Debian family (such as Debian, Ubuntu), you don’t need that.
 After that, reboot the server with the command exec /sbin/init 6.